mle86/php-wq/README.md

 If multiple worker scripts share the same logging/stats code, it can be put into these hook functions instead by extending the `WorkProcessor` class.
-All of these hook methods are called by the `executeNextJob()` method.
+All of these hook methods are called by the `processNextJob()` method.
 In the provided base class, they are empty.
 Their return value is ignored.